jeremyclarke2010/dropbox_test/README.md

 ## Running the program
-From 'dropbox_test' root directory
+From 'dropbox_test' root directory, using below command to run the program either as CLI or Python program.
+The program will a **one-off** upload job from client to server folder.
-### Run as CLI program
+Run as CLI program
 ```
 ./dist/sync_folder
 ```
-# Run as Python program
+Run as Python program
 ```
 python3 syncfolder/sync_folder.py
 ```

 ## Input arguments
+The program takes 4 arguments, the last one is optional
 - Source directory (client)
 - Destination directory (server)
 - Enable file deduplication?
 Yes/No
-- If file deduplication is enabled, set a threshold between 0 and 100 (e.g. when threshold is set to 50, if file shares over 50% of same content with another file, this file will not be uploaded)
+- If file deduplication is enabled, set a threshold between 0 and 100 (e.g. when threshold is set to 50, if a file shares over 50% of the same content with another file, this file will not be uploaded)

 ### Examples
-- Sync whole repository without file deduplication:
+- Sync whole repository without file deduplication check:
 ```
 Please enter source directory: /client
 Please enter destination directory: /server
 Enable same partial file deduplication? yes/no: no
 ```
-- Ignore file has identical content for upload:
+- Ignore file has identical contents for upload:
 ```
 Please enter source directory: /client
 Please enter destination directory: /server